aredridel/recipes/Lemon Beans and Rice.md

 - salt

-Cook white beans in advance — lima, fava, cannelini, even great northern.
+Cook the beans in advance — lima, fava, cannelini, even great northern.
 They'll end up mashed so the specifics aren't super important.
 Cook them to soft and set aside.
 The liquid can be drained.

 Toast cumin seed in a dry pan, then grind.